-Michael R. Solomon has been leading the development of new business strategies and innovations for firms in the healthcare industry for over 30 years.
-Mr. Solomon’s consulting practice is focused exclusively on health information technology – assisting technology firms, pharmaceutical manufacturers, health insurance companies, and healthcare organizations develop strategies and new business ventures to help his clients’ businesses grow.
+Michael R. Solomon has been leading the development of new business strategies and innovations for firms in the health care industry for over 30 years.
+Michael’s consulting practice is focused exclusively on health information technology – assisting technology firms, pharmaceutical manufacturers, health insurance companies, and health care organizations develop strategies and new business ventures to help his clients’ businesses grow.

-Recent engagements include helping a physician-sponsored health information exchange develop the market/product strategies and business model to commercialize the solution for launch in the U.S. market.
+Recent engagements include helping a physician-sponsored health information exchange develop the market/product strategies and business model to commercialize the solution for launch in the US market.
 Michael also recently concluded an in-depth market opportunity analysis for a global pharmaceutical company to help a cross-company team determine the near- and long-term impact of electronic health record adoption on their firm’s products.
-Other projects Michael has directed include: assessing the feasibility of new product concept for Smartphone-based clinical decision support, advising a government healthcare agency on strategic alternatives for procuring or developing a personal health record solution for its beneficiaries, and advising a number of global technology and private equity firms on strategies for investing in various segments of the U.S. health IT market.
+Other projects Michael has directed include assessing the feasibility of a new product concept for Smartphone-based clinical decision support, advising a government health care agency on strategic alternatives for procuring or developing a personal health record solution for its beneficiaries, and advising several global technology and private equity firms on strategies for investing in various segments of the US health IT market.

-Mr. Solomon is the author of numerous articles, including “The Case for Pharma’s Participation in Collaborative Care for Chronic Disease” (HealthLeaders, 2006) and “Information Technology to Support Self-Management in Chronic Care” (Disease Management Health Outcomes, 2008).
+Michael is the author of numerous articles, including “The Case for Pharma’s Participation in Collaborative Care for Chronic Disease” (HealthLeaders, 2006) and “Information Technology to Support Self-Management in Chronic Care” (Disease Management Health Outcomes, 2008).
 Presently Michael is the chairperson of the HIMSS’ Personal Health Record Committee.
-Michael led the committee in its development of a “Value Model for PHRs from the Primary Care Provider’s Perspective.”
+He led the committee in its development of a “Value Model for PHRs from the Primary Care Provider’s Perspective.”

 Prior to joining Point-of-Care Partners, Michael led the market research, strategic planning, and new business development for IDX Systems Corporation, a publicly held HIT company acquired by GE Healthcare in 2006.
 While in this role, Michael’s team provided support across the company’s clinical and revenue cycle management lines of business.
-Mr. Solomon was also the founder of a successful medical practice information systems company which after a strong run was acquired by a leading healthcare technology firm.
+He was also the founder of a successful medical practice information systems company, which after a strong run was acquired by a leading health care technology firm.

-Mr. Solomon earned a PhD in Health Services from Walden University and an MBA in health care management, from the University of Miami, Florida.
+Michael earned a PhD in Health Services from Walden University and an MBA in health care management from the University of Miami, Florida.